glen-mac/goGetBucket/README.md

 Be sure not to increase the threads too high (`-t`) - as the AWS has API rate limiting that will kick in and start giving an undesired return code.

-# Screenshots
+# Screenshot

 <img src="https://i.imgur.com/ZeM5tzV.png">

 # To-Do

 - Write better GoLang
-- Not use the AWS cli tool to perform write access checking
 - Use net/http instead of the aws service libraries for go
 - Optimize the region checking
+- Optimize use of channels / passed structs